concrete-cc/careers/README.md

 We are a small but growing software as a service company, providing a globally available platform under continuous development.
 We are typically using cutting edge but well supported technologies, such as Docker and Kubernetes, in both AWS and data center environments.

-We are looking for a __highly experienced__ and motivated devops / sysadmin, to join a small infrastructure team, and work closely with developers to deliver and support our software.
+We are looking for a __highly experienced__ and motivated devops engineer, to join a small infrastructure team, and work closely with developers to deliver and support our software.

 This is a fantastic opportunity for the successful candidate to work extensively with AWS, Kubernetes, Microservices, and Continuous delivery on a new to market product, as well as working to containerize and deploy existing and legacy infrastructure.
 The development and Infrastructure teams maintain a “startup” culture and are very responsive to new ideas.

-Your background will probably be as a Sysadmin, or possibly a developer that's become more interested in operations.
+Your background may either be as a developer or sysadmin.
+Skills from both disciplines will be useful for this role.
 You will be familiar with a typical software development lifecycle.

 We're looking for the minimum essential skills: